Thesis title: Development of law of the sea by UNCLOS dispute settlement procedures: towards a coherent jurisprudence?

 Seminar on Peaceful Settlement of International Disputes and the Functions of International Judicial Bodies

 Science and Research Building, Xueyuanlu Campus, China University of Political Science and Law, Beijing, China.

 - Presented a speech entitled “Identifying and Characterizing Mixed Disputes: Jurisdiction, Admissibility and Applicable Law in UNCLOS Litigation”, in the Session namely “ICJ, ITLOS and International Arbitration.”

 Seminar on Navigating the South China Sea: Challenges and Opportunities

 Speaker, 10 Mar 2017, Senate Room (Academy Building), University of Groningen, Groningen, Netherlands

-- Gave a presentation entitled “An Analysis on Identification of Maritime Features Disputes in South China Sea Arbitral Award.”
+- Presented a speech entitled “An Analysis on Identification of Maritime Features Disputes in South China Sea Arbitral Award.”

 - Detailed information on Seminar, See http://www.rug.nl/research/east-asian-studies/supporting_docs/seminar-programme-scs.pdf?from=singlemessage&isappinstalled=0

 Workshop on Maritime Disputes in the South China Sea, University of Cologne, Cologne, The Germany